What’s new in 2026

 Employers who fail to accurately pay departing employees may be subject to additional damages and penalties.
 Damages are payable to the employee and are equal to 5% of the underpayment per month for each month during which the final pay remains unpaid.

 Additionally, the Illinois Department of Labor may order an employer to pay administrative fees between $250 and $1,000 when they’re issued a demand to pay final compensation to an employee.
+Failure to comply with the demand or final order may result in a penalty of 20% of the underpayment to IDOL, plus 1% per day of the underpayment to the employee.

 Workers’ Compensation

 Illinois requires all businesses with employees to have workers’ compensation insurance, regardless of how many people they employ.
+Sole proprietors, corporate officers, business partners, and members of LLCs, however, can elect to exempt their own coverage.

 Businesses can purchase insurance directly through a provider, or they can apply through the Illinois Workers’ Compensation Commission (IWCC) for permission to self-insure.

-There are 6 types of workers’ compensation benefits available:
+There are 7 types of workers’ compensation benefits available:

 - Medical cover, for treatment of a workplace injury or illness.

-- Temporary total disability benefits, for recovering employees who are off work entirely due to a workplace injury or illness.
+- Temporary total disability benefits for recovering employees who are off work entirely due to a workplace injury or illness.

-- Temporary partial disability benefits, for employees who are able to work light duty or reduced hours while they recover from a workplace injury or illness.
+- Temporary partial disability benefits for employees who are able to work light duty or reduced hours while they recover from a workplace injury or illness.

-- Permanent total disability benefits, for employees who are permanently unable to work due to a workplace injury or illness.
+- Permanent total disability benefits for employees who are permanently unable to work due to a workplace injury or illness.

-- Permanent partial disability benefits, for employees who can work following a workplace injury or illness but now have a permanent disability.
+- Permanent partial disability benefits for employees who can work following a workplace injury or illness but now have a permanent disability.

-The specific benefits available to an employee will depend on the employer’s workers’ compensation policy.
 Employers must post a notice in each workplace that lists the insurance provider and explains employee rights.

 Employees must report workplace injury or illness to their employer within 45 days.
 Employers are obligated to report any accidents that result in more than 3 days of lost work to the IWCC.